-KPMG International today announced record aggregated network revenues of US$29 billion for the fiscal year ending 30 September 2018 (FY18), representing a 7.1% increase in local currency terms on FY17.
+KPMG International today announced record aggregated network revenues of US$29 billion for the fiscal year ending 30 September 2018 (FY18), representing a 7.1 percent increase in local currency terms on FY17.

-“We are making record investments in our business to help clients capitalize on the unprecedented transformation they are going through,” said Bill Thomas, Chairman, KPMG International.
+“We are making record investments in our business to help clients capitalise on the unprecedented transformation they are going through,” said Bill Thomas, Chairman, KPMG International.

-“We are committed to continuously improving the quality of every service we provide, recognizing the vital role we perform for clients and capital markets.”
+“We are committed to continuously improving the quality of every service we provide, recognising the vital role we perform for clients and capital markets.”

 KPMG firms grew across all three geographic regions: